platformsh/platformsh-docs/src/configuration/services/postgresql.md

 ## PostgreSQL Extensions
 We have full support for running PostgreSQL Extensions on Platform.sh.
-In your `services.yaml` file you can simply add a configuration subkey with the following strucure:
+In your `services.yaml` file you can simply add a configuration subkey with the following structure:

 ```yaml
 postgresql: